KaustubhWahane/KaustubhWahane/README.md

 <head>
 </head>
 <body>
-<h3>🙏 Namaste!
-I'm Kaustubh Wahane, a Cognizant web developer passionate about learning, tweaking, and building websites.
-When not immersed in coding difficulty, you'll find me captivated by the adventures of Luffy and the Straw Hat Pirates in One Piece.
-A fervent learner, I embrace coding challenges as opportunities for growth.
-Let's connect on this coding journey, share knowledge, and maybe chat about our favorite anime moments! 👨‍💻🌐🎮</h3>

-<h3>- 💬 Currently diving deep into the MERN stack, I am enthusiastically learning the intricacies of MongoDB, Express.js, React.js, and Node.js.
-My toolkit extends to include Tailwind CSS, additional Node.js topics, and proficiency in GitHub and SASS.
-Beyond the MERN stack, I bring knowledge in Angular, various front-end tools, and Java.
-Each project is an opportunity to hone my skills and explore the ever-expanding landscape of web development</h3>
+<h3>Kaustubh Wahane, a passionate Cognizant web developer, is currently delving into the intricacies of the MERN stack, with a focus on MongoDB, Express.js, React.js, and Node.js.
+His extensive toolkit includes Tailwind CSS, GitHub proficiency, and expertise in SASS, extending beyond the MERN stack to encompass Angular, various front-end tools, and Java.
+Kaustubh sees coding challenges as opportunities for growth and embraces each project as a chance to hone his skills in the dynamic field of web development while enjoying the adventures of Luffy and the Straw Hat Pirates in One Piece during leisure. 🚀💻🌐</h3>

 <h3>-📫 You can reach me with my personal email kaustubhwahane55@gmail.com</h3>